jdeleon-py/LArPix-v1-Documentation-JD/setting_up.md

       >>> pip install pytest-openfiles==0.3.2 <br />
       >>> pip install pytest-remotedata==0.3.1 <br />

-  - While venv is activated, estbalish a kernel with the working venv as a Jupyter notebook (to analyze data)
+  - While venv is activated, estbalish a kernel with the working venv as a Jupyter notebook (to analyze data) {OPTIONAL}
       >>> pip install ipykernel <br />
       >>> ipython kernel --name "env_kernel_name" --user <br />
       When you make a new notebook, choose the kernel of the notebook to be venv_larpix_v2_3_0 <br />